zxlml/zxlml.github.io/cn_page.md

 - On the convergence of nonconcave-nonconvex max-min problems.
 (Submitted)
 - On the Stability and Generalization of Bilevel Minimax Optimization.
 (Under Review)
 - S2MAM: Semi-supervised Meta Additive Model for Robust Estimation and Variable Selection.
 (Under Review)
 - Beyond False Discovery Rate: A Stepdown Group SLOPE Approach for Grouped Variable Selection.
-(Submitted)
-- Bilevel Rashomon-based ProtoPNet (BRP2Net): Robust, Interpretable, and Editable Models for Imperfect Data.
-(Submitted)
 - Meta Preference-Guided Policy for Efficient Communication Among Multi-Agent Large Language Models.
-(Submitted)

 **（2）通讯与合作**